Lumi4God/A-weekend-countdown-timer/README.md

 # A-weekend-countdown-timer

-## A solution to an exerise given to me in class
+## A solution to an exercise given to me in class